activitystream/slate/source/index_org.md

 Each event is reported by a single or more event-messages which can be sent directly to to the REST API or to Activity Stream via messaging queue.
 -->
 ### Entity
 Business-entities are automatically created when referenced by an event.
 The event, as well as all future events, are then linked to that entity.
-Each event becomes a part of the entities history, its activity stream, that reflects the type of event and the role that the entity played in the event.
+Each event becomes a part of the entities history, its activity stream, that reflects the action reported by the event and the role that the entity played in the event.
 [Entity-types]() as created just-in-time and can be [sub-classed]() for advanced querying

 ### Event-Entity Graph
 Activity Stream's stores all events in a [graph]().
 This enables a range of valuable services but it does introduce some requirements on the event-message structure.